Import financial data from Mint

 Export a CSV file from Mint

-• Sign in to Mint.com and select “Transactions” in the left panel.
+• Select “Transactions” in the left panel.

 • Select all accounts or a specific account for export.
 Mint limits the number of transactions for a CSV file to 10,000.
 If the limit is exceeded for all accounts, then try exporting one account at a time.
 You may also set date filters to split the export into multiple ranges.
 However, these must be pieced back together into a single CSV before importing into Thrive in Life Kit.